Post job

 • Step 3: Make a budget

-• Step 4: Writing a project manager job description
+• Step 4: Write a project manager job description

 • Step 7: Send a job offer and onboard your new project manager

-The first step to find project managers for hire is determining what type of worker you actually need.
-Certain roles might require a full-time employee, whereas others can be done by part-time workers or contractors.
+First, determine the employments status of the project manager you need to hire.
+Certain project manager roles might require a full-time employee, whereas others can be done by part-time workers or contractors.

 Is the person you're thinking of hiring a US citizen or green card holder?

-Before you hire a project manager, you should also consider the ideal background you'd like them to have.
-For example, what industry or field they have experience in, what level of seniority or education the job requires, and how much it'll cost to hire a candidate that fits the bill.
+You should also consider the ideal background you'd like them a project manager to have before you start to hire.
+For example, what industry or field would you like them to have experience in, what level of seniority or education does the job require, and how much it'll cost to hire a project manager that fits the bill.

-This list presents the salaries of various project manager positions.
+This list presents project manager salaries for various positions.

 Project ManagerProject managers have the responsibility of the planning, procurement and execution of a project, in any domain of engineering.
 Project managers are first point of contact for any issues or discrepancies arising from within the heads of various departments.$30-62